NxPKG/khulnasoft-docs/content/cloudflare-one/applications/configure-apps/saas-apps/salesforce-saas.md

 This guide covers how to:

-- Configure Salesforce as a SaaS application in Cloudflare Zero Trust
+- Configure Salesforce as a SaaS application in Khulnasoft Zero Trust
-- Force logins to Salesforce through Cloudflare's Zero Trust rules
+- Force logins to Salesforce through Khulnasoft's Zero Trust rules

 ## Prerequisites

 - Admin access to a Salesforce account

-## 1. Set up Salesforce as a SaaS application in Cloudflare Zero Trust
+## 1. Set up Salesforce as a SaaS application in Khulnasoft Zero Trust

-1. In [Zero Trust](https://one.dash.cloudflare.com), go to **Access** > **Applications**.
+1. In [Zero Trust](https://one.dash.Khulnasoft.com), go to **Access** > **Applications**.
 1. Select the SaaS application type.
 1. From the **Application** drop-down menu, select _Salesforce_.
 1. Fill the remaining fields as follows: